 If you have any questions about the guidance, please ask the ward manager when you ring to arrange your visit.

 Two visitors – immediate family members and/or carers – are permitted.

 The following visitor arrangements apply from the 13th February 2023:

 - Antenatal services at King George Hospital

-- Our antenatal service at King George Hospital is now located on the ground floor while we manage the pandemic.
+- Our antenatal service at King George Hospital is now located on the ground floor

 You can also drop off items such as toiletries and reading materials to our main entrance desk - make sure they are packaged safely with the name and ward clearly marked on them, and we will get them to your loved ones.